agastyakomarraju/agastya/README.md

 It repeats the process for test files in Segment 2.
 These files are then appeneded to form a large table with 10299 rows - This is the answer to question 1.
 A grep function is written to subset this table into a table with only mean and std columns.
 It ignores meanFreq columns.
 For the purpose of this project only mean columns are being considered - This is the answer to question 2.
-Activity and Subject are added to this dataset and merged with the lookup table present in Secment 4 ( activity.txt).
+Activity and Subject are added to this dataset and merged with the lookup table present in Segment 4 ( activity.txt).
 The resulting data set will have a column which will catpture activity descriptions.
 We will then create a tidy data set "Final_Aggregation.txt" which will be placed in the working directory.

 Reading back Final_Aggregation.txt: